Who can book a test?

 If an infection is to be assumed, you are to be considered infectious for other persons.
 It is therefore imperative that you immediately go into quarantine and that the measures recommended by the RKI are initiated in cooperation with the public health department.
 In addition, the result of a positive rapid antigen test should be checked by means of a PCR test, especially in the case of healthy persons who have no symptoms and have had no contact with an infected person.
 In case of a positive test result, you will subsequently receive information on how to proceed.
 Since Covid-19 is a notifiable disease according to the Infection Protection Act, we are also obliged to make a report to the responsible public health department and thus initiate the further procedure.
 You can find the responsible health office on this website: https://tools.rki.de/PLZTool/

 What happens if the test result is invalid?

-In rare cases, the result may be invalid.
-If your test cannot be evaluated or is invalid, please contact our customer support via email.
-You will receive a free voucher code and can immediately book a new appointment.
+In rare cases, an invalid result may occur.
+If your test cannot be evaluated or is invalid, please contact our customer support by email.
+You will receive a free voucher code and can book a new appointment immediately.